Explore amongst the cobblestone streets as you experience the Czech culture and study the intriguing history and language of Prague.

-Witness the political, social, and economic transformation of Central Europe though studying in Prague, Czech Republic.
+Prague, a city brimming with historic architecture, is the capital of the Czech Republic.
 The city is an example of the steadily developing society that is still transitioning from its Communist past.
-In addition to its picturesque beauty and charm, Prague is a cultural center, a quality that CIEE acknowledges and promotes throughout the program with outings to operas, concerts, festivals, and more.
+In addition to its picturesque beauty and charm, Prague is a cultural center as seen through their operas, concerts, festivals, and more.

-Homestay: Students have the opportunity to immerse themselves fully into the Czech culture by living with a Czech family.
-Breakfast and dinner are provided.
+- Home Stay: Students have the opportunity to immerse themselves fully into the Czech culture by living with a Czech family.
+Breakfast and dinner are provided by the family.
 This is a great option for students who want to enhance their Czech language skills.

-Charles University Dormitory: Close to the CIEE study center is the Charles University Dormitory.
-Students reside among other CIEE participants as well as a small group of Czech students (CIEE Czech Buddies).
-Facilities include Internet access, and modest kitchenettes.
-Breakfast is included.
+- Residence Halls: Students can reside among other CIEE participants as well as a small group of Czech students in the Charles University Dormitory which includes Internet access, and modest kitchenettes.

-Apartments: Students share double rooms with other CIEE students and one Czech student (CIEE Flat Buddy).
+- Student Apartments: student will share double rooms with other CIEE students and one Czech student (CIEE Flat Buddy).
 Apartments range in size and location; they are located in various neighborhoods throughout central Prague.
 Meals and internet fees are not included.

 The program fee includes tuition (12-16 credits), accommodation, program orientation, scheduled academic excursions, and international health insurance.
 The program cost is based on full-time semester tuition and on-campus Marist housing.
 Students receive a detailed cost sheet once they have been admitted to the Marist Abroad Program.

 - Minimum 3.0 cumulative GPA at the time of application